Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Experiments

 \textbf{MLP Baseline.} A 2-hidden-layer MLP (128, 64 units) with softmax output.

 \paragraph{Training.} All models trained for 300 epochs using Adam with learning rate 0.001 and batch size 64.

 \paragraph{Results.}

-Table~\ref{tab:uci} demonstrates that PUNN-Sigma achieves accuracy comparable to the MLP baseline across all datasets.
-Notably, PUNN-Sigma exceeds MLP on Wine (97.2\% vs 96.7\%) and Optdigits (98.7\% vs 98.4\%), while PUNN-Bump achieves the best result on Breast Cancer (96.3\%).
+Table~\ref{tab:uci} shows that PUNN-Sigma is within 0.3 percentage points of the MLP baseline on Digits, Pendigits, and Satimage, and exceeds it on Optdigits (98.7\% vs 98.4\%).
+PUNN-Bump is consistently about one percentage point below PUNN-Sigma.
+Results on the smaller UCI datasets (Iris, Wine, Breast Cancer), reported separately with error bars over 5 seeds in Table~\ref{tab:uci_interpretable}, show all three methods within one standard deviation of each other on Iris and Wine.
 This confirms that the partition of unity structure does not compromise classification accuracy on real-world tabular data.

 \paragraph{Gate Function Comparison.}

 The bump gate consistently underperforms the sigmoid gate by approximately 1 percentage point.
 This gap likely stems from the bump function's compact support: unlike the sigmoid which transitions smoothly over the entire real line, the bump function is zero outside $|t| < 1$, potentially limiting gradient flow during training.
 However, the bump gate's compact support may offer advantages for interpretability, as it creates sharply defined regions of activation.